GrinonBarrett/Taksidos/Core Rules/Creatures/Templates/Shadelaird {WiP}.md

 **Creature Type**: Shadelairds are undead.

-**Size**: Tromochtikoi stand between 6'6" and 10' feet.
+**Size**: Shadelairds stand between 6'6" and 10' feet.
 They can weigh between 100 and 400 pounds.
 They can be medium or large creatures.

 **Undeath**: A shadelaird has at least 700 points of undeath.